Leah Remini Talks About How Church of Scientology Didn’t Want John Travolta in ‘Pulp Fiction’ Role

 Meanwhile, Remini made sure to point out that the attack against her came from leaders of a church, adding that she has no plans to stop speaking out against what she thinks the church stands for.

-Several media outlets have reported the church has previously tried to have the series canceled, leading to Remini filing a defamation whit seeking $1.5 million in damages.
+Several media outlets have reported the church has previously tried to have the series canceled, leading to Remini filing a defamation writ seeking $1.5 million in damages.

 Remini followed the church for 34 years, leaving in 2013.
 During a recent appearance on the Larry King Show, she rejected claims by the church that her show is “scripted, rehearsed,” and filled with proven untruths.

-“Then they should sue us,” she said.
 “It’s as simple as that.
 They say this on every outlet they can.
 They have said that about every single person who’s spoken out, and not one lawsuit has been brought to anybody.”

 Church of Scientology leaders have previously dealt with public detractors by threatening to take legal action, including in 2015 when the group published a five-page letter in the Hollywood Reporter ripping director Alex Gibney’s expository documentary Going Clear: Scientology and the Prison of Belief.